aws-samples/aws-stf-core/README.md

 To continue with our Smart Parking example, using the LoRaWAN Parking lot sensor [Bosch PLS](https://www.bosch-connectivity.com/media/product_detail_pls/parking_lot_sensor_pls_datasheet_2020_12_04_en.pdf), the prefix would be `SmartParking-BoschPLS-`.

 Then, what comes after the prefix must be a unique id that enables the link between the incoming messages and the thing.
-For example, for LoRaWAN devices, we recommend using the DevEUI of the device.
+For example, for LoRaWAN devices, we recommend using the DevEUI of the device (as it is part of the [uplink message](https://docs.aws.amazon.com/iot/latest/developerguide/connect-iot-lorawan-uplink-metadata-format.html#connect-iot-lorawan-uplink-metadata-example) received in AWS IoT Core for LoRaWAN).
 So for the example above, the name of these things in the registry would be `SmartParking-BoschPLS-{DevEUI}`.

 When receiving messages from these sensors, the Lambda Function in charge of creating the entity of type `ParkingSpot` only needs to add the static prefix `SmartParking-BoschPLS-` to the DevEUI to get the name of the thing that it needs to update the device shadow.